Martin-Stangl/openHAB-javascript-rule-libraries/README.md

 Returns `true`, if the timer is running (counting down), otherwhise `false`.

 ### Timer Logger configuration
-By default, timer.js initializes it's own Logger using logger.js.
+By default, timer.js initializes its own Logger using logger.js.
 If you want to configure the Logger for timer.js or have timer.js use the same Logger you already have initialzed, you can provide the Logger using `setTimerLogger(Logger)`.
 This should be done ideally immediately after timer.js was loaded and before the first Timer is initialized.